Gandelow: Construction

 The 23-foot boats of the traditional Shannon type are specialised craft which evolved different forms in various parts of the estuary over the centuries.
 These variations enabled the fishermen to deal with the challenges of the river with its exceptional tidal range.
 The different forms are described in the book "Traditional Boats of Ireland" (2008).
 The gandelow has 'butterfly planks' at the stern and this design feature (seen in the photograph) differentiates it from the Dory which is superficially similar.

 Gandelow building requires the kind of long, clean planks that were available in Limerick's timber port - maybe that's one reason why gandelow building became popular there.
-Most fishing families had at least one member who had the skills and eye to be a boat-builder.
+Most fishing families had at least one member who had the skills and eye to be a boatbuilder.
 These skills were handed down within the families where such expertise was a considerable asset.
 As a result, templates and plans were jealously guarded and so few records remain.

-The boat-builder's shed would be a modest affair - nothing like a modern workshop.
+The boatbuilder's shed would be a modest affair - nothing like a modern workshop.
 Nevertheless, the boats were made with care and became handy craft which could last up to twenty years if maintained well.
 The construction techniques were simple and effective, the tools used minimal and a great deal of 'eye' was used to fair the lines.
 Each boat was therefore unique with parts shaped to fit the minor variations caused by the quality of wood available and whether the builder used any moulds, frames or templates (many did not).

 Gandelows are being built again in Limerick.
 Four were built at the Ilen School and Network for Wooden Boat Building in 2014.
 The build process was carefully documented and a book produced which serves as a record for future generations.